MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

 ## Scaffolding tools

-You can start with either [Create Wagmi](https://wagmi.sh/cli/create-wagmi) (the path used in this tutorial) or the Consensys [Create Web3 CLI](https://github.com/Consensys/create-web3-template?tab=readme-ov-file#create-web3-template-cli) to scaffold out a basic ViteJS with React application, both of which will ensure that Viem and Wagmi are adequately configured.
+You can use [Create Wagmi](https://wagmi.sh/cli/create-wagmi) or the Consensys [Create Web3 CLI](https://github.com/Consensys/create-web3-template?tab=readme-ov-file#create-web3-template-cli) to scaffold out a basic ViteJS with React application, both of which will ensure that Viem and Wagmi are adequately configured.

-In this tutorial, you'll use Create Wagmi to configure a front-end app.
-You can practice setting up MetaMask SDK and work out how it fits into the picture.
+This tutorial uses Create Wagmi.

 :::note Consensys Create Web3 CLI
-The Consensys Create Web3 CLI might be useful for future web3 greenfield development, as it not only generates a nearly identical front-end as Create Wagmi, but it also creates a monorepo (single repository containing both a blockchain and a React web client) with MetaMask SDK already wired up with a custom connect button.
+The Consensys Create Web3 CLI might be useful for future web3 development, as it not only generates a nearly identical front-end as Create Wagmi, but it also creates a monorepo (single repository containing both a blockchain and a React web client) with MetaMask SDK already wired up with a custom connect button.
 :::

 ## Prerequisites